TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Assoicated faction - NEUTRAL could also serve the purpose of neutral FFA spawns
 		- Letters will also be reused for domination points etc

-- We should also assign the organism automatically to the bound so it's intuitive

 - Decide whether we have separate entries for teams or just "Buyzone" and "Team spawn"
 	- Separate entries encourage making the critical choice straight away